 The following are 10 common mistakes made in an Ohio dog bite case.
 Unless the situation is very minor, you should be thinking about how to protect yourself from the minute you become a victim.

 1. Neglecting to get medical treatment immediately either by going to the emergency room, urgent care center, or by seeing a doctor.
-The sooner the information becomes part of a permanent record, the sooner your documentation of the injury can begin and the insurance company can begin to realize this may be a serious matter.
+The sooner the information becomes part of a permanent record, the sooner your documentation of the injury can begin, and the insurance company can begin to realize this may be a serious matter.
 It is also very important to seek treatment readily for your own health concerns.
-You may need tetanus or rabies shot(s) and these must be given within a short time period after a bite.
+You may need tetanus or rabies shot(s), and these must be given within a short time period after a bite.

 3. Neglecting to take photographs of your injuries.
-This is an easy one to overlook, but pictures should be taken along the way as the wound heals so that any disfigurement and scarring is accurately recorded.
-It is harder for the insurance company to deny such evidence especially if medical records back it up.
+This is easy to overlook, but pictures should be taken along the way as the wound heals so that any disfigurement and scarring is accurately recorded.
+It is harder for the insurance company to deny such evidence, especially if medical records back it up.
 It also indicates your injury is a serious one and you can prove it.

 4. Failure to notify the proper authorities.
 This could be the animal warden or a local animal control officer.
 If you do not know who to call, contact the local police or your county government office.
 The authorities can help in getting witness statements and in investigating the circumstances of the bite or injury.
 They may have to take further action if the animal has been designated a “vicious” or “dangerous” dog.
 If you don’t know who owns the dog responsible, they can find out and you can find out if the dog is up to date on its rabies vaccinations.